Question

 Cited findings (named and linked, not republished — primary research / trial bodies):

-- 4 Day Week Global / Autonomy / University of Cambridge & Boston College — UK four-day-week pilot results (2023) — Cambridge.
-61 organisations, ~2,900 employees: 71% less burnout, 39% less stress, sick days −65%, resignations −57%, revenue +1.4%, 92% of companies continued.
+- 4 Day Week Global / Autonomy / University of Cambridge & Boston College — UK four-day-week pilot results (2023) — University of Cambridge research summary.
+A university news summary of a trial-body report, not a peer-reviewed paper.
+61 organisations, ~2,900 employees: 71% less burnout, 39% less stress, sick days −65%, resignations −57%, 92% of companies continued.
+Revenue +1.4% on average applies only to the 23 organisations able to provide revenue data, not to all 61.